mozilla/socorro-infra/README.md

 * `lib/identify_role.sh`: Identifies the ELB, AS group, and Terraform name for a given *rolename-envname* combination.

+* `lib/prod_socorro_master.list`: A text list of all the *rolename-envname* combinations that a Socorro deploy must touch.

 * `lib/stage_socorro_master.list`: A text list of all the *rolename-envname* combinations that a Socorro deploy must touch.

+*

+* `jenkins/backup_jenkins.sh`: A script to automate the backup of a Jenkins AWS AMI and apply it to the existing infrastructure as the backing ami.

+* `jenkins/terraform-plan.sh`: A script to perform a terraform plan on a given environment.

+* `jenkins/terraform-apply.sh`: A script to perform a terffaform apply on a given environment.

+* `jenkins/update-infrastructure.sh`: A script to add scaling policies, unhealthy-nodes-in-elb alarms, scaling activity notifications, and anything else Terraform isn't capable of yet.

 ## Setup for Buildbox (Jenkins)